distriss/simple-blog/README.md

 # Simple Blog

-Simple front end Blog using Create React App and Bootstrap
+Simple front end Blog using React and Bootstrap

-Check out the back-end for this blog at
+Check out the back-end for this blog at https://github.com/distriss/blog-back-end